 The Slight Edge will keep applying whether you want it or not, and it goes both ways.

-If you get into the habit of doing what will move you towards your goals, day and day you, you will surely be successful.
+If you get into the habit of doing what will move you towards your goals, day in and day out, you will surely be successful.

-If you let yourself go and you snooze, eat junk food and waste time, it will lead on the opposite direction of your dreams.
+If you let yourself go and you snooze, eat junk food, and waste time, it will lead you in the opposite direction of your dreams.